marblejs/marble/README.md

 ## Getting started

-The bootstraping consists of two very simple steps: *HTTP handler* definition and *HTTP server* configuration
+The bootstrapping consists of two very simple steps: *HTTP handler* definition and *HTTP server* configuration.

 `httpListener` is the starting point of every *Marble.js* application.
 It includes definitions of all *middlewares* and API *effects*.